CaryLandholt/AngularFun/README.md

 * No optimization has been performed (i.e. concatenation, minification).
 Please see the [RequireJS - Optimizer](http://www.youtube.com/watch?v=m6VNhqKDM4E) screencast for a how-to on RequireJS optimization or the official [RequireJS site](http://requirejs.org/docs/optimization.html).
 * Uses the RequireJS [text plugin](http://requirejs.org/docs/api.html#text) for directive partials
 * Contains both CoffeeScript and JavaScript versions

+## Run It (must have [node.js](http://nodejs.org/) installed to access the people endpoint)
+* Navigate to the root of the project
+* Enter node server
+* The [Express](http://expressjs.com/) webserver will start and open the site in the default browser

 ## To-Do